ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-polygon.md

 -   `POLYGON`.
 Synonym to `POLYGON_INDEX_CELL`.

-Dictionary queries are carried out using standard [functions](../../../sql-reference/functions/ext-dict-functions.md) for working with external dictionaries.
+Dictionary queries are carried out using standard [functions](../../../sql-reference/functions/ext-dict-functions.md) for working with dictionaries.
 An important difference is that here the keys will be the points for which you want to find the polygon containing them.

 **Example**